 The following itinerary describes a range of sites which we plan to visit.
-Many are accessible to the public, but others require special permission.
+Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight & ferry schedules and confirmation of private visits.
+Participants will receive a final itinerary together with their tour documents prior to departure.
 The tour includes breakfast daily, lunches and evening meal, indicated in the itinerary where: B=breakfast, L=lunch & D=evening meal.

 Participants travelling on the ASA ‘designated’ flight will transfer from the airport to the hotel in St Helier on the island of Jersey, the largest of the Channel Islands.
 Those taking alternative flights should meet the group at the Pomme d’Or Hotel.

 St. Helier stands in St Aubin’s Bay on the southern side of the island and is named after Jersey’s first and most famous saint, a 6th century ascetic hermit who was martyred on the island in c.
 AD 555.
 The town is the capital of Jersey and has a population of about 28,000 – roughly one third of Jersey’s total population.
 While St Helier has a distinctive British atmosphere, the town retains numerous French influences as attested by the many streets that carry old French names and numerous shop fronts still displaying the names of their island founders.
 In the evening we will gather for a Welcome Meeting before time at leisure for dinner.
 (Overnight St Helier)

 - Walk around St Helier: Royal Square, Central Market & Church of St Helier

 - Welcome Talk by Tim Liddiard, Natural Environment Officer for the States of Jersey: An introduction to the unique ecology of the Channel Islands